henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;

+&nbsp;
 ### Are Black officers more likely to search Black citizens than white ones?
-* Yes, again, the probability that a Black citizen faces a higher probability of being searched by a white officer is 1.0 &nbsp;
+* Yes, the probability that a Black citizen faces a higher probability of being searched by a white officer is 1.0 &nbsp;
 &nbsp;